Xilinx/PYNQ-ComputerVision/README.md

 ## Quick Start

-To install the computer vision overlay example on your Pynq-Z1 board, open a terminal and run:
+To install the computer vision overlay example on your Pynq-Z1 board (with the latest PYNQ-Z1 image), open a terminal and run:

    ```bash
    $ sudo -H pip3.6 install --upgrade git+https://github.com/Xilinx/PYNQ-ComputerVision.git